 Surfing has done wonders for Central America.

-In Central American tourism, surfers are the pioneers, showing upon down here when the region was at war or mired in unrelenting poverty.
+In Central American tourism, surfers are the pioneers, showing up down here when the region was at war or mired in unrelenting poverty.
 Surfers were here when everyone thought you’d have to be insane to be here.
 But that’s surfers for you.

 Belize and Honduras, not so much.
 It’s all about the Mesoamerican Barrier Reef, you see.
 This coral reef, the second largest in the world, keeps the big waves well offshore.
 Because of this, Belize and Honduras have some of the best diving and snorkeling on the planet, but no surf.